 The avoidance of harmful behaviour is one part of ensuring coherence.
 But so too is doing good.
 In Buddhism, virtue is presented as having an energetic quality.
 It is a means by which we propel inner growth, including the gradual development of meditative concentration.
 If we wish to experience the most profound states of well-being ourselves, it helps to first give happiness to others.

 Which others?
-Lamas often emphasize the importance of starting with those closest to us.
+Lamas often emphasise the importance of starting with those closest to us.
 The beings for whom we already feel some genuine affection.
 For many of us, this includes our pets.

 Just because a being is a dog, cat or parrot makes him or her no less valid a recipient of our love and compassion than a human.
 This is how pets can be more than our cherished companions – we may see them as partners on a journey of transformation, because they provide us with countless opportunities on a daily basis to practice generosity, ethics and patience.